 Instead if having your own in-house team, you have your own team working remotely.

 Despite the risk being lower in comparison to hiring an agency or a full-time member of staff, there is a downside to outsourcing your link building to someone: bad links are easy to build.

 You need the right processes and checks in place so that the links built for you are as good as they can be.
 This means that in the early days, you’re going to put a lot of hard work into defining the process, identifying the problem areas and improving them.
 But this hard work is worth it because once you have the process right, you can take a step back.

-One route you can take is to spend time finding the right people on oDesk.
+One route you can take is to spend time finding the right people on Upwork.
 There is a wealth of opportunity there and lots of very good workers, but they can be a bit hard to find so you need to invest a bit of time finding them.

 - Be very clear with what you’re looking for and ask applicants to rewrite the brief to show their English is good and that they understand the task